 Homes

 Most of the houses in Dunbar Spring were built in the late teens and early 1920s and include VIctorian, Territorial and Bungalow.
-The average home value in this area is around $196,000.
+The average home value in this area used to be around $196,000, but many homes now go for $400K, particularly larger homes.

 Civano